iatahmid/iatahmid.github.io/_portfolio/3-graphic-designs.md

 ---
 title: "Graphic Designs"
 excerpt: "Throughout my experiences with various organizations, I've had the opportunity to explore my passion for graphic design, primarily creating posters and banners for events and initiatives.
 I like playing with colors and perspectives to bring a minimalist and aesthetically pleasing approach to my work.
-This small collection showcases a few examples of these designs, reflecting my personal style and the specific needs of each organization."
+This collection showcases a few examples of these designs, reflecting my personal style and the specific needs of each organization."
 permalink: /portfolio/graphic-designs
 collection: portfolio
 ---

 Throughout my experiences with various organizations, I've had the opportunity to explore my passion for graphic design, primarily creating posters and banners for events and initiatives.
 I like playing with colors and perspectives to bring a minimalist and aesthetically pleasing approach to my work.
-This small collection showcases a few examples of these designs, reflecting my personal style and the specific needs of each organization.
+This collection showcases a few examples of these designs, reflecting my personal style and the specific needs of each organization.

 <div class="row">
 {% for item in site.data.gallery-designs %}